a16z/jolt/book/src/how/sparse-constraint-systems.md

 that was actually executed at that cycle, regardless of how many instructions are in the Instruction Set Architecture (in Jolt's case, RISC-V).

-This design allows Jolt to be extended to richer instruction sets (which is [equivalent to supporting different pre-compiles](https://a16zcrypto.com/posts/article/understanding-jolt-clarifications-and-reflections/#section--4)) without increases in per-cycle prover cost.
+This design will allow Jolt to be extended to richer instruction sets (which is [equivalent to supporting different pre-compiles](https://a16zcrypto.com/posts/article/understanding-jolt-clarifications-and-reflections/#section--4)) without increases in per-cycle prover cost.

+The technique is already incorporated into Jolt in the context of lookups, but it's simplest to explain in the context of pre-compiles.

 Here is the rough idea.
 Suppose a precompile is implemented via some constraint system (say, R1CS for concreteness).
 As a first attempt at supporting the pre-compile, we can include into Jolt a single, data-parallel constraint system that "assumes" that the pre-compile is executed